wp-plugins/sky-login-redirect/readme.txt

 == Changelog ==

+= 1.3 =

+* Fixed a regression (thanks Sharonq for reporting).
+* Plugin partially rewritten.
+All redirection scenarios should be covered.
+* New check with is_ssl().

 = 1.2 =
-* Fix for the login loop that occured when using the password recovery and when logging straight from the login page.
-Thanks zkagen and salatfresser for reporting.
+* Fix for the login loop that occured when using the password recovery and when logging straight from the login page (thanks zkagen and salatfresser for reporting).
 * Ditch the use of HTTP_HOST for home_url().

 = 1.1 =